Nemris/Koakuma/README.md

 ## Purpose

-Koakuma is a Python 3 tool to analyze a Wii U `titlekeys.json` file grabbed from that key site or elsewhere, and output any info belonging to a title that matches the user-submitted criteria im a human-friendly format; said output can also be parsed with shell commands to extract only the required info.
+Koakuma is a Python 3 tool to analyze a Wii U `titlekeys.json` file grabbed from that key site or elsewhere, and output any info belonging to a title that matches the user-submitted criteria in a human-friendly format; said output can also be parsed with shell commands to extract only the required info.

 As for the accepted criteria, titleIDs, game names and regions are currently recognized.
 Furthermore, Koakuma is able to discern whether a title is a game, demo, DLC or update.